s1as3r/gospotdl/README.md

-# GoSpotDl
+# GoSpotdl
-A Golang implemetation of spotdl (Python)
+A Golang implemetation of [spotDl](https://github.com/spotdl/spotify-downloader)

-I am learning go and thought implementing spotdl would be a good learning experience.

-**Have a look at the [original](https://github.com/spotdl/spotify-downloader).**

 ## Usage
 1. Get the package